 Place one switch-costume block above the say block

 Click the block stack to try it out.

 Malik says something, and the mouth moves at the same time.

-To send the “Malik talking” message, drag a “broadcast Malik talking” block above the “say” block.
+drag a broadcast-Malik-Talking block above the say block.

 The mouth moves while Malik says the first line of dialogue.